Causal Multi-Task Demand Learning: Experiments

-We evaluate \textsc{DCMOML} and design alternatives on a more realistic variant of Example~\ref{ex:sign_flip}.
-Each task $i$ is a store-specific linear demand curve with both slope and intercept varying across tasks.
-Prices are chosen endogenously by a manager who (i) forms a noisy estimate of the task’s revenue-optimal price and (ii) locally experiments around that estimate.
-We vary the noise in the manager’s optimal-price estimate to control the strength of confounding: when the estimate is accurate, prices are more tightly coupled to latent parameters; as this noise increases, prices contain more quasi-exogenous variation and confounding weakens.
-We consider three regimes: high, medium, and low confounding (HC, MC, LC, resp.).
-Throughout, within-task experimentation remains small.
-The precise definition of the setup is presented in the Appendix~\ref{app:eval_design_alts_setup}.
-Note that in this environment, all $K$ prices per task and hence the last two price points, are almost surely distinct.
-As a result, $K_i^\ast=K-1$ (almost surely) for all tasks.
+We evaluate \textsc{DCMOML} and design alternatives on a more realistic variant of the illustrative example considered in Appendix~\ref{ex:fail}.
+Each task $i$ is a store-specific linear demand curve with task-varying slope and intercept.
+Prices are chosen endogenously by a manager who (i) forms a noisy estimate of the task's revenue-optimal price and (ii) experiments locally around that estimate.
+We vary the noise in this estimate to control confounding: accurate estimates tightly couple prices to latent parameters, while higher noise introduces quasi-exogenous price variation and weakens confounding.
+We consider high, medium, and low confounding regimes (HC, MC, LC, resp.), always with small within-task experimentation.
+The full setup appears in Appendix~\ref{app:eval_design_alts_setup}.
+Since prices are drawn from a continuous distribution and depend only the latent task parameters, Assumption~\ref{ass:local_exogeneity} is satisfied for any pair of indices; thus the query set can be any pair of indices.

-\paragraph{Methods.} The alternative methods are designed to test the design choices we made in DCMOML.
+{\bf Methods.} The alternatives isolate key design choices in DCMOML.